brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ## Gather data

 ::: notes
+- Step two
 - Start gathering metrics to visualize what you've learned from the interviews
 - Did the metrics confirm or deny what you learned?
 - Let's put this data in a dashboard.
 - One episode, where we added data from SonarQube.
 It showed a lot of tech debt.
-SonarQube had been running for over a year, but now that it was visualized an engineer took it upon himself to fix almost 200 hours of tech debt in a couple of days.
+SonarQube had been running for over a year, but now that it was visualized one engineer took it upon them self to fix almost 200 hours of tech debt in a couple of days.
 Instant win.
 :::